 Both of these services comply with the Children's Online Privacy Protection Act, or COPPA, that requires verifiable parental permission before a child can provide any personal information -- including basic sign-on credentials -- to a commercial site.
 If Facebook is to admit kids under 13, it too will have to comply with COPPA.

 But the biggest issue when it comes to children and the Internet isn't about safety, privacy and protection but about creating an environment that is compelling, fun and educational.
 We don't send our children to school just to be safe; we send them there to learn.
-The main purpose of engaging in sports is not to avoid injury but to
+The main purpose of engaging in sports is not to avoid injury but to have fun, get exercise and learn sportsmanship in the safest way possible.

 I like to think about social networking the way we think about the physical world.
 There are certain places -- like bars -- where children aren't welcome.
 There are some places designed specifically for children that not only are safe but also offer compelling experiences.
 The Palo Alto Junior Museum and Zoo, for example, is optimized for kids.
 There are other places, like restaurants, where children and adults intermingle, sometimes with age-based rules.
 For example, parents can bring children to most restaurants that serve alcohol, but the kids aren't allowed to imbibe.